open/close all folders

 - A sheriff that looks like Don Knotts calls in Black Dynamite speeding away with Elvis' body.

 - When Basehead shows up with Nixon on his chopper, BD yells: "Base!
 How low can you go!?"

 - First off, the name should be obvious.

-- It might be a coincidence, but Honkey Kong is also the name of an album from the band Apathy, which has a giant albino ape on the cover.
+- It might be a coincidence, but Honkey Kong is also the name of an album from the rapper Apathy, which has a giant albino ape on the cover.

 - A few musical cues from Indiana Jones happens, like when BD is swinging through the jungle.

 - Yakub is a reference to a character from Nation of Islam mythology, a black scientist who supposedly created the White Man and ruled despotically over the island of Patmos.